Reviews You Can Rely On

 Lock Maintenance

-Focus your cleaning and lubrication efforts on any moving parts and areas where parts attach, such as keyholes, deadbolts, the ends of u-lock shackles, and cylinders.
-Clean these parts first with a rag, using a spray product like WD40 if there is any visible corrosion or heavy grime.
+Focus your cleaning and lubrication efforts on moving parts and areas where parts attach, such as keyholes, deadbolts, the ends of u-lock shackles, and cylinders.
+Clean these parts first with a rag, using a spray product like WD40, if there is any visible corrosion or heavy grime.
 After cleansing, apply a lubricant.
 We generally recommend a dry, Teflon-based lubricant to use on locks.
 Lubricate as directed on the bottle or box.
 Make sure to insert your key and turn it several times to spread the lubricant around.

 Conclusion